ManuelVolador/Python-Learning-Notes/Day1.md

 "TypeError: unsupported operand type(s) for +: 'int' and 'str'."
 ```

-## In another test I'm using "max" and "min" tho the the maximum number of the user's inputs:
+## In another test I'm using "max" and "min" to know the the maximum or minimum number of the user's inputs:
 ```
 num_1 = int(input("Put the first number: "))
 num_2 = int(input("Put the second number: "))